ILIAS-eLearning/ILIAS/docs/documentation/input-processing.md

 }
 ```

-The current `ILIAS\Validation\Constraint` interface can then implement this interface
+The current `ILIAS\Refinery\Validation\Constraint` interface can then implement this interface
 by simply renaming `Constraint::restrict` to `Constraint::applyTo`.
 This change
 will allow simplification in the current form-implementation of the UI-Framework,
 on the consumer side as well as on the implementation side.
 This will also allow